makyo/writing/work/claw17/disappearance.md

 "Have I changed that much?"

-"I mean, you looked like someone who could've been...who you were.
+"I mean, you looked like someone who could've been, uh, who you were.
 But it was your paintings."
-She yawns.
+She yawns in earnest.
 "The lines.
-The curves."
+The shapes."

 The burgundy-and-black ceiling tile is behind me.
-I think of looking, of disentangling myself from the coyote's arms, but there's something much better in front of me.
+I think of looking, of disentangling myself from the coyote's arms, but there's something much better here in front of me.

 "And you?"
 Aurora sounds sleepy.
 "What tipped you off about me?"